Estimated reading time: 12 minutes

 Gillinov, a heart surgeon, and Nissen, a cardiologist, are both highly respected doctors and scientists at the Cleveland Clinic in Ohio.
-Both of them have delivered hundreds of invited lectures at hospitals, academic meetings and seminars in the United States and many other countries.
-I highly recommend their book for those who want to increase their understanding on how to prevent heart disease.
-Of course the book deals with many other issues than cholesterol.
+Both of them have delivered hundreds of invited lectures at hospitals, academic meetings, and seminars in the United States and many other countries.
+I highly recommend their book for those who want to increase their understanding of how to prevent heart disease.
+Of course, the book deals with many other issues than cholesterol.

-In their book Gillinov and Nissen briefly go through the role of cholesterol in our body.
-They point out that “every cell in your body contains cholesterol, and you can’t live without it”.
+In their book, Gillinov and Nissen briefly go through the role of cholesterol in our body.
+They point out that “every cell in your body contains cholesterol, and you can’t live without it.”
 They highlight the importance of cholesterol for our cell membranes and the role it plays as a building block for many important hormones.
-They describe the “two types of blood-borne cholesterol, which are distinguished by their attached lipoproteins: low density lipoproteins (LDL) and high density lipoproteins (HDL)”.
-They point out that “high levels of LDL or “bad” cholesterol are associated with development of plaques in the arteries.
-Oxidation of LDL cholesterol in the blood enables it to enter the walls of arteries, leading to build-up of plaques.
-HDL or “good” cholesterol works in opposite fashion, removing cholesterol from the arteries and returning it to the liver, where it is removed from the body”
+They describe the “two types of blood-borne cholesterol, which are distinguished by their attached lipoproteins: low-density lipoproteins (LDL) and high-density lipoproteins (HDL).”
+They point out that “high levels of LDL or “bad” cholesterol are associated with the development of plaques in the arteries.
+Oxidation of LDL cholesterol in the blood enables it to enter the walls of arteries, leading to a build-up of plaques.
+HDL or “good” cholesterol works in opposite fashion, removing cholesterol from the arteries and returning it to the liver, where it is removed from the body.

 The message from the experts is clear and simple: Know your numbers.
 LDL cholesterol is the most important subtype when it comes the risk of heart disease.
 Lowering cholesterol by diet is often not effective, but eating diets low in saturated fats and high in fiber and whole grains may be helpful.
 If you don’t succeed in lowering your LDL cholesterol, don’t be afraid to take drugs.

 Cholesterol Clarity – Jimmy’s Army